PyO3/pyo3/guide/src/building-and-distribution/multiple-python-versions.md

 ## Checking the Python version at runtime

-When building with PyO3's `abi3` feature, your extension module will be compiled against a specific [minimum version](../building-and-distribution.md#minimum-python-version-for-abi3) of Python, but may be running on newer Python versions.
+When building with PyO3's `abi3` or `abi3t` features, your extension module will be compiled against a specific [minimum version](../building-and-distribution.md#minimum-python-version-for-abi3) of Python, but may be running on newer Python versions.

 For example with PyO3's `abi3-py38` feature, your extension module will be compiled as if it were for Python 3.8.
 If you were using `pyo3-build-config`, `#[cfg(Py_3_8)]` would be present.